core-wg/oscore/draft-ietf-core-object-security.md

 CoAP headers sent in plaintext allow for example matching of CON and ACK (CoAP Message Identifier), matching of request and responses (Token) and traffic analysis.

 Using the mechanisms described in {{context-state}} may reveal when a device goes through a reboot.
 This can be mitigated by the device storing the precise state of sender sequence number and replay window on a clean shutdown.

+Applications need to use a padding scheme if the content of a message can be determined solely from the length of the payload.
+As an example, the strings "YES" and "NO" even if encrypted can be distinguished from each other as there is no padding supplied by the current set of encryption algorithms.
+Some information can be determined even from looking at boundary conditions.
+An example of this would be returning an integer between 0 and 100 where lengths of 1, 2 and 3 will provide information about where in the range things are.
+Three different methods to deal with this are: 1) ensure that all messages are the same length.
+For example, using 0 and 1 instead of 'yes' and 'no'.
+2) Use a character which is not part of the responses to pad to a fixed length.
+For example, pad with a space to three characters.
+3) Use the PKCS #7 style padding scheme where m bytes are appended each having the value of m.
+For example, appending a 0 to "YES" and two 1's to "NO".
+This style of padding means that all values need to be padded.

 # IANA Considerations